 Southwest Spice Blend

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
 Halve, peel, and thinly slice onion; mince a few slices until you have 1 tsp (2 tsp for 4 servings).
-Mince garlic.
+Peel and mince garlic.
 Mince cilantro.
 Finely dice jalapeño, removing ribs and seeds for less heat.
 Zest and quarter lime.

 • Toss potatoes on a baking sheet with a large drizzle of oil, half the Southwest Spice (you’ll use the rest later), salt, and pepper. • Roast on top rack until browned and crispy, 20-25 minutes.